QMUL-DuffyLab/spectra/README.md

 -------

 just do `./scripts/run.py -f NUM` in the root folder for whichever frame number `NUM` you want to look at.
-Running it with `-f 0` will loop over 1000 frames; I haven't bothered yet to put in a check and see how many frames there are although that'd probably be easy enough.
+Running it with `-f 0` will loop over all the frames it finds so you can run it easily in batch mode.

 the python script is clever enough to notice if the required lineshape data isn't there and will attempt to create it if it isn't. there are also two parameters which affect everything; T, the temperature we're simulating at and τ, the length (in femtoseconds) that we've calculated line-broadening functions for.